Maxxx873/hyperskill-Coffee-Machine/README.md

 # Coffee-Machine
-Write the software for a simulation of a real-world coffee machine.
+The software for a simulation of a real-world coffee machine.

 https://hyperskill.org/projects/31